-- (i) Poor demand management: Lack of awareness on proper water management and system inefficiency, leakages, and suboptimal operation resulting from poor maintenance (lack of operation and maintenance fund and low capacity of maintenance staff); - (ii) Inadequate existing facilities to cover demand: Population increase which is triggered by urban growth and rural-urban migration, and insufficient capital investment has always been one of the top concerns of municipalities; - (iii) Inadequate and unreliable sources (drying up of sources): Unreliable sources have been the primary reason for inadequate supply.
-The recent phenomenon of global warming aggravated by catchment degradation has resulted in reporting of drying up of the sources for several towns; and - (iv) Remote location of intakes, which necessitates the construction of long transmission pipelines through difficult terrain that are susceptible to landslides, erosion and severe leakages and bursts, etc. While having long water lines has been a long-standing practice in Bhutan, it is hardly intuitive given the presence of large rivers adjacent to certain towns such as in Punakha and Sarpang. - 35.
+- 36. The reasons for the intermittent supply in most of the towns are primarily due to the following factors: - (i) Poor demand management: Lack of awareness on proper water management and system inefficiency, leakages, and suboptimal operation resulting from poor maintenance (lack of operation and maintenance fund and low capacity of maintenance staff): - (ii) Inadequate existing facilities to cover demand: Population increase which is triggered by urban growth and rural-urban migration, and insufficient capital investment has always been one of the top concerns of municipalities; - (iii) Inadequate and unreliable sources (drying up of sources): Unreliable sources have been the primary reason for inadequate supply.
+The recent phenomenon of global warming aggravated by catchment degradation has resulted in reporting of drying up of the sources for several towns; and - (iv) Remote location of intakes, which necessitates the construction of long transmission pipelines through difficult terrain that are susceptible to landslides, erosion and severe leakages and bursts, etc. While having long water lines has been a long-standing practice in Bhutan, it is hardly intuitive given the presence of large rivers adjacent to certain towns such as in Punakha and Sarpang. - 37.
 The major water quality problem in the urban centers is with microbiological contamination and turbidity.
 Most of the urban centers that use surface sources are provided with basic water treatment facilities which include sedimentation, filtration and disinfection.
-However, many of the WTPs are not operating properly due to either poor design or inadequate O&M. - 36.
+However, many of the water treatment plants (WTPs) are not operating properly due to either poor design or inadequate O&M. - 38.
 For the ground water sources, only disinfection facilities are provided since the quality of ground water is supposed to be clean.
 Ground water however, may be contaminated with heavy metals such as arsenic, iron, zinc, etc. but has never been tested for heavy metals due to lack of equipment.
 About 74% of the urban populations are supplied with treated water while 26% are supplied with raw water.
-However, the sustainability of the ground water sources particularly the borewells in Phuentsholing and Gelephu are questionable since no detailed hydrogeological studies have been carried out. - 37.
-The steep topography of the country provides unique opportunities for gravity supply of water.
-Sources for drinking water are mainly surface sources in the form of streams/rivers and protected springs. - 38.
+However, the sustainability of the ground water sources particularly the borewells in Phuentsholing and Gelephu are questionable since no detailed hydrogeological studies have been carried out.

+- 39. The steep topography of the country provides unique opportunities for gravity supply of water.
+Sources for drinking water are mainly surface sources in the form of streams/rivers and protected springs. - 40.
 The water tariff for all the urban towns is very minimal that not even the operation and maintenance cost is recovered.
 The minimum tariff for domestic uses varies between Nu1.50 per cubic meter (m3) to Nu2.90/m3 for the bigger towns and Nu1.25/m3 to Nu1.50/m3 for smaller towns.
 It is generally much higher for industrial and commercial uses than for domestic use.
-Of the 22 towns, Tsimasham and Tsimalakha, Gasa, Pemagatshel and Sarpang are not metered and are therefore not charged for the water supplied. - 39.
+Of the 22 towns, Tsimasham and Tsimalakha, Gasa, Pemagatshel and Sarpang are not metered and are therefore not charged for the water supplied. - 41.
 Water supply projects consisting of components such as intake systems, transmission lines, treatment plants, reservoirs and distribution are amongst other subprojects, selected for implementation in the project thromdes under STUDP.
-In particular, the water supply subproject for Rangjung involves construction of intake, replacement of transmission mains at some locations, and rehabilitation of existing WTP with the construction of additional reservoir. - 40.
-The locations of all the water supply subprojects under STUDP, including the Rangjung subproject, are shown in Figure 2 below.
+In particular, the water supply subproject for Samdrup Jongkhar involves laying of transmission mains and construction of water distribution network, construction of new reservoir tank and rehabilitation of existing reservoir tanks. - 42.
+The locations of all the water supply subprojects under STUDP, including the Samdrup Jongkhar subproject, are shown in Figure 2 below.

-Figure 2: Map Showing the Location of Water Supply Subprojects under STUDP7
+Figure 2: Map Showing the Location of Water Supply Subprojects under STUDP6

-7 Map taken from ADB TA 8551-BHU: Improved Urban Environmental Infrastructure Project.
+6 Map taken from ADB TA 8551-BHU: Improved Urban Environmental Infrastructure Project.

-A. Location of Subproject
+A. Location